-Annual Retainer for Board Membership Annual service on the board of directors \$ Additional Annual Retainer for Committee Membership Annual service as member of the audit committee (other than chair) \$ Annual service as chair of the audit committee \$ Annual service as member of the compensation, nomination and corporate governance committee (other than chair) Annual service as chair of the compensation, nomination and corporate governance committee \$ \$
+Annual Retainer for Board Membership Annual service on the board of directors \$35,000 Annual service as chair of the board of directors \$30,000 Additional Annual Retainer for Committee Membership Annual service as member of the audit committee (other than chair) \$ 7,500 Annual service as chair of the audit committee \$15,000 Annual service as member of the compensation, nomination and corporate governance committee (other than chair) \$ 5,000 Annual service as chair of the compensation, nomination and corporate governance committee \$10,000

-Our policy will provide that, upon initial election to our board of directors following the completion of this offering, each non-employee director will be granted ("Initial Grant").
-Furthermore, on the date of each of our annual meeting of stockholders following the completion of this offering, each non-employee director who will continue as a non-employee director following such meeting will be granted ("Annual Grant").
-The Annual Grant will vest , subject to continued service as a director through the applicable vesting date.
-The Initial Grant will vest , subject to continued service as a director through the applicable vesting date.
+Our policy will provide that, upon initial election to our board of directors following the completion of this offering, each non-employee director will be granted 90,000 options ("Initial Grant").
+Furthermore, on the date of each of our annual meeting of stockholders following the completion of this offering, each non-employee director who will continue as a non-employee director following such meeting will be granted 45,000 options ("Annual Grant").
+The Annual Grant will vest in full on the earlier of (i) the one-year anniversary of the grant date or (ii) the next annual meeting of stockholders, subject to continued service as a director through the applicable vesting date.
+The Initial Grant will vest in equal monthly installments over three years beginning with the grant date, subject to continued service as a director through the applicable vesting date.
 Such awards are subject to full accelerated vesting upon the sale of the Company.